shakhovak/Study-projects-in-Uni/README.md

 # Study-projects-in-Uni
 **Study projects in Uni**
-This repository is for the training projects during my studies in the university
+This repository is for the training projects during my studies in the university!